 The following two examples of intercultural reading projects show a variety of tasks that can easily be modified for different books and target groups.

-Example 1Eric’s Intercultural Experiences (Pölzleitner and Schumm-Fauster, 2017)
+Example 1: Eric’s Intercultural Experiences (Pölzleitner and Schumm-Fauster, 2017)

 Class trips abroad are very popular in Austria and have a fixed place in most schools.
 Even if it is not realistic to believe that a 10-day trip will dramatically improve the learners’ language skills, these trips can be highly motivating for the learners and they can contribute strongly to promoting the students’ intercultural competence.